tanguilp/wax/README.md

 - This library has **not** be reviewed by independent security / FIDO2 specialists - use it at your own risks or blindly trust its author!
 If you're knowledgeable about FIDO2 and willing to help reviewing it, please contact the author
+- When providing your own challenge, please make sure to understand that:
+  - it explciitly violates the recommandation in the standard
+  - it exposes you to some attacks (such as replay attacks)
+  - you have no guarantee that the user understood what he has been signing (no specific browser UI was presented)

 ## Changes